 Nested REDD+

 Under this new scenario, developing countries have become much more interested in using all mitigation outcomes they host to meet their NDCs.
-This includes emissions reductions from existing and future individual REDD+ carbon projects, and so some host countries are designing ways to integrate them into a broader jurisdictional program.
+This includes emissions reductions from existing and future individual REDD+ carbon projects.
+Because of this, some host countries are designing ways to integrate them into a broader jurisdictional program.

-Regardless of the type of REDD+, credits still need to be high quality
+Regardless of the type of REDD+, credits need to be high quality

 What Sylvera is doing to help